Comodule/comodule-sdk-ios/README.md

 ```

 ## Vehicle properties
 This section describes how different properties can be read out from the module over BLE and how these properties can be modified.
 Properties can be something simple like a read-only property of vehicle speed, state of charge or odometer.
-These properties can also be writable making them essentially a vehcle setting - turning lights on and off, updating motor assist levels or locking the vehicle.
+These properties can also be writable making them essentially a vehicle setting - turning lights on and off, updating motor assist levels or locking the vehicle.

 ### Discovering what the module is able to do